 - 1/4 teaspoon salt

 - In a large saucepan, combine figs and water; bring to a boil.
-Reduce heat; simmer, uncovered, 12-14 minutes or until liquid is almost evaporated, stirring occasionally.
+Reduce heat; simmer, uncovered, until liquid is almost evaporated, 12-14 minutes, stirring occasionally.
 Add wine; cook 6-8 minutes longer or until liquid is almost evaporated, stirring occasionally.

-- Remove from heat; stir in honey, lemon peel and salt.
+- Remove from heat; stir in honey, lemon zest and salt.
 Cool slightly.
 Process in a food processor until blended.
 Transfer to covered jars; refrigerate up to 1 week.
-Yield: 2 cups.

-Originally published as Fig Jam in Country Woman 2013
+Originally published as Fig Jam in Country Woman Magazine - Release to Web 2013 and 2014